Sean Murphy Player Props: Braves vs. Diamondbacks

 Sean Murphy At The Plate

-- In 23.5% of his games this season, he has hit a home run, and 6.1% of his trips to the dish.
+- Looking at the 69 games he has played this year, he's hit a home run in 16 of them (23.2%), and in 6% of his trips to the plate.

-- Murphy has picked up an RBI in 39.7% of his games this season, with two or more RBI in 20.6% of his games.
-He has also produced three or more runs in eight contests.
+- In 28 games this year (40.6%), Murphy has picked up an RBI, and in 15 of those games (21.7%) he had more than one.
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.